AIMultiple ResearchAIMultiple ResearchAIMultiple Research

-How Digital Twins Change the Insurance Sector in 2024
+How Digital Twin Insurance Change the Sector in 2025

-Digital twins are one of the technological breakthroughs that are transforming insurance practices.
-They can be both a useful and disruptive technological innovation.
 Digital twins offer improvements in core insurance practices such as underwriting, claims processing and fraud detection.
-Moreover, digital twins combination with the Internet of Things (IoT) can change the insurance sector that has existed for centuries, as they can prevent damages before they occur.
+Moreover, digital twins combination with the Internet of Things (IoT) can change the insurance industry that has existed for centuries, as they can prevent damages before they occur.

 What are the digital twins and why are they important for insurance companies?

-Digital twins are computerized representations of any physical objects such as people, houses or cars.
+Digital twins are computer-made copies of real things—like a person, a building, or a car—that help us see how they work or change over time.
 They help companies create simulations or exercises which help to derive “virtual data”.
-Insurance is inherently a data-centric business, and Accenture argues that implementing digital twins as a data source represents a breakthrough innovation for the future of the insurance sector.
+Insurance is inherently a data-centric business, and Accenture argues that implementing digital twins as a data source represents a breakthrough innovation for the future of the insurance sector.1

 Until the introduction of modern technologies, insurance companies could only use historical data for risk assessment.
 Thanks to simulations, insurance companies can assess their readiness to deal with rare disasters such as volcanic eruptions, large earthquakes or floods, pandemics, and so on.
 From this perspective, digital twins provide a virtual platform for insurance companies where any risk scenario can be predicted and evaluated.

-Image shows application areas of digital twins for insurers.
+Image shows application areas of digital twin insurance.

 How do digital twins transform the insurance sector?